Clyybber/cpsdoc/README.md

 the name implies, it is merely a *style* of programming control-flow which you can trivially adopt in almost any program.

+## A little history of CPS

+First, CPS is nothing new; in the Lisp world people have been doing CPS since the '70s, and in some languages (mainly those of the functional-programming style) CPS is a common programming paradigm.

+## Simplifying Control-flow with CPS

 Using CPS, when a function completes, it will never resume its caller using the return address on the stack; instead it will directly call another function as the last thing it does.

-## Simplifying Control-flow with CPS

 Let's rewrite our example in CPS.